Ingagi: Plot

 The film starts with a text introduction, explaining the purported documentary background, then shows life aboard ship before it docks at Mombasa.
 They then travel inland to Nairobi, seeing African wildlife such as wildebeest on the way.
 Along the journey, they mention the finding of a tortoise with an odd, wing-like shell and large scales that they christen a "tortorillo", just before one of the dogs they brought with was purportedly killed by its venomous bite.
-The expedition then finds a tribe who sacrifices virgin women to the "Ingagi" to reproduce with, and they speak of a Half Human, Half Gorilla hybrid offspring.
-It is at this point were the expedition kills one of the "Ingagi" and then return from the expedition.
+The expedition then finds a tribe who sacrifices virgin women to the "Ingagi" to reproduce with, and they speak of a half-human, half-gorilla hybrid offspring.
+It is at this point where the expedition kills one of the "Ingagi" and then return from the expedition.